-Netflix’s ‘Bright’ Movie Trailer Starring Will Smith Revealed, Is It The Next Blockbuster?
+Netflix’s ‘Bright’ Movie Trailer Starring Will Smith Revealed: Is It The Next Blockbuster?
 [Opinion]

 — Netflix US (@netflix) July 20, 2017

-Netflix’s Bright may actually have what it takes to be the very first blockbuster that is going to be featured on the online-streaming app.
+Netflix’s Bright may actually have what it takes to be the very first blockbuster featured on the online-streaming app.
 The moment I saw the trailer, I felt sudden urge to watch it completely.
-No doubt the first thing I noticed about the trailer was the addition of Will Smith in the movie.
-And, there surely are many Smith fans out there who would love to watch him perform.
+No doubt the first thing I noticed about the trailer was the addition of Will Smith.
+There are surely many Smith fans out there who would love to watch him in Bright.

-What is surprising to know about the movie’s production rights is that Netflix grabbed the opportunity when companies like MGM and Warner Bros were not willing to spend.
-As reported by Deadline, besides Warner Bros’ and MGM’s combined budget of $50 million, Kevin Frakes of PalmStar gave a final budget of $60 million.
-But, Netflix took the movie under its wing with a production budget of $90 million.
+What’s surprising is that Netflix grabbed the opportunity to produce the film when companies like MGM and Warner Bros. were not willing to finance it.
+As reported by Deadline, besides Warner Bros. and MGM’s combined budget of $50 million, Kevin Frakes of PalmStar gave a final budget of $60 million.
+Netflix took the movie under its wing with a production budget of $90 million.

-I would personally want it to be a Netflix series, rather than a movie.
-But, maybe they could deliver what we want to see.
-So, let us find out whether Bright lives up to the expectations of Will Smith fans or not.
-Netflix has made a few big-budget films before as well, like Brad Pitt’s War Machine, but everyone knows how that turned out to be.
-Moreover, film director David Ayer also needs to prove the critics and audience that he has what it takes to make not just a commercially successful movie, but also an overpowering one.
+I would personally want it to be a Netflix series rather than a movie.
+However, maybe they can deliver what we want to see.
+Netflix has made a few big-budget films before, such as Brad Pitt’s War Machine, but everyone knows how that turned out.
+Moreover, director David Ayer also needs to prove to critics and audiences that he has what it takes to make a powerful, commercially successful movie.

-Watch out for Bright starring Will Smith on Netflix on December 22, 2017.
+Bright starring Will Smith hits Netflix on December 22, 2017.

 [Featured Image by Al Powers/AP Images]